Top 10 Brass Pipe Fittings for Plumbing Use

 Brass is an alloy of zinc and copper.
 Standard plumbing fittings are brass with copper.
 Brass fittings are excellent for use with hot water in the home.
 This metal alloy is very malleable and can be bent, shaped, and molded.
 Also, brass can handle high temperatures and doesn’t change shape.
 Brass fittings are very good at transferring heat, which makes it possible for hot water distribution systems to work in a planned and efficient way.

 Compared to other metals, it is easy to work with brass and costs less to install.
-If you don’t know the differences, it will be hard for you to tell what material your plumbing fixtures are made of.
+If you don’t know the differences, it will be hard to tell what material your plumbing fixtures are made of.

 Nowadays, the most common thing used to make pipe fittings is brass.
 There are many different kinds of brass pipe fittings, and they are in high demand because they have some qualities that make them better than other materials.
 Brass pipes and pipe fittings are often used in factories and homes to move water, flammable gases, slurries, chemicals, fire sprinkler systems, etc.